 Most common fault is the end plate bolts not being tight enough.
 Tighten them to 20 Nm or as tight as you can go with a 6" spanner (11mm) but tighten when there is no air in the bag.
-They will not tighten when bags inflated.
 We use grade 8 Hi Tensile bolts so you will not break them with a spanner.